 The furthest dive site I visited was Frigate's Passage, a good distance south of Viti Levu.
 This remote location with its challenging currents provides the opportunity for an unforgettable wall dive with giant gorgonian fans and hundreds of species of fish sheltering among them.

 There are many excellent reasons for choosing Waidroka Bay Resort for your Fiji surfing holiday, not least because of the enthusiasm of the staff and the uncrowded waves.
 For me it was the trip of a lifetime!

 Waidroka is the only resort that arranges surf trips to various local reef breaks, all of which are located just few minutes boat ride away from the resort.
 The waves are perfect for beginners and intermediate surfers, while the well known Frigate's Passage is a good and fun challenge even for more experienced surfers.
 I loved the fact that there was hardly anyone else riding the waves; seeing those perfect waves with only a few surfers around got my heart racing every time.

 It was great to be able to combine surfing and diving on the same day out.
-I surfed Frigate's Passage in the morning and then went diving on the way back to the resort - and unforgettable experience.
+I surfed Frigate's Passage in the morning and then went scuba diving on the way back to the resort - and unforgettable experience.
 Everyone involved in the surfing at Waidroka is passionate about it and this enthusiasm really rubs off.
 I was given constant help and advice which was really useful and can only serve to make a better surfer out of me.